 Some of them have already been approved by parliament, others are still only draft laws.
 But all of them, at least according to officials, are designed to find more funds to finance Ukraine's defense.

-Some, like the increase in excise taxes on fuel, have already caused concern, and plans to tax sweet water are ridicule.
+Some, like the increase in excise taxes on fuel, have already caused concern, and plans to tax sugary water are ridicule.
 But the consequences for people and the economy from other tax changes proposed by the government could be serious.

 What taxes can increase and how exactly?
 What could be the consequences of raising taxes, besides the government-declared increase in budget revenues?
 And are there any alternatives to high taxes now?